Alexdeloera/localStorageReduxApp/README.md

 # localStorageReduxApp
-tjis a little practice using redux
+this is a little practice using redux